Definition:

 - Auditor Professional Judgement,

-Said differently, the audit team shall choose a percentage that helps in all the aggregate misstatements not exceeding the PM.
+As stated differently, the audit team shall choose a percentage that helps in all the aggregate misstatements and does not exceed the PM.

-A basic idea of Materiality and what is the requirement to perform audit are prerequisite for a clear understanding of the Performance materiality Concept.
+A basic idea of Materiality and the requirements for performing audits are prerequisites for a clear understanding of the Performance Materiality Concept.

 Later on, we can dive into the concept of Performance materiality.